How to Plan a Getaway on a Budget

 2. Find Cheap Flights for Your Budget Getaway

 One of the best ways to plan a getaway on a budget is to book your trip based on a flight deal.
-I highly recommend signing up for Scott’s Cheap Flights where you get flight deals directly to your email for your origin airport of choice.
+I highly recommend signing up for Going, which is a membership that send you flight deals directly to your email for your origin airport of choice.
 Once you receive a flight deal that works for you make sure to book quickly.
-By subscribing to Scott’s Cheap Flights, we have booked flights from the west coast to Europe in the $500s, Asia in the $400s, and central America in the $200s.
+By subscribing to Going, we have booked flights from the west coast to Europe in the $500s, Asia in the $400s, and central America in the $200s.
 It can save you a lot of money if you plan your trip starting with a flight deal.